 The OMB Information Quality Guidelines require OIG to evaluate and identify the types of OIG information that will be subject to the Guidelines.
+The predissemination review described in the guidelines only applies to information disseminated on or after October 1, 2002.
+The administrative mechanism for correction applies to information that the agency disseminates on or after October 1, 2002, regardless of when the agency first disseminated the information.
 This section identifies the types of information covered, and also lists the types of information that are exempt.